I am the moon, and you are the man on me

 Tonight, I am white and full.
 My surface is all curves and craters, but you don't mind.
 You have travelled alone through the dark, through the vacuum of dark; training your hands for this task, building imaginary engines.
 This is the kind of territory you were born to navigate.
 You know by heart every treacherous route through these white dunes; you have drawn maps of every scar, and you sense storms.
 Your compass does not work here, but you are sexy in your spaceman suit.
 We twirl giddily, in orbit around the days, the months.
 You are wary of my high tides – I am your escape-pod.
 A familiar world spins below, tracked by the beam of your telescope; we shudder at passing asteroids, send messages home by satellite.
 Tonight, I am white and full.
 You are the man on me, and I am the moon.

-Claire Askew is a poet and creative writing teacher in Edinburgh; her first collection, This Changes Things is published by Bloodaxe in 2016.Read more about this poet
+Claire Askew is a poet and writer living in Edinburgh; her first collection, This changes things, was published by Bloodaxe in 2016.Read more about this poet

 About this poem

 This poem was included in Best Scottish Poems 2008.
 Best Scottish Poems is an online publication, consisting of 20 poems chosen by a different editor each year, with comments by the editor and poets.
 It provides a personal overview of a year of Scottish poetry.
 The editors in 2008 were Rosemary Goring and Alan Taylor.